Road Network Guided Fine-Grained Urban Traffic Flow Inference: Methodology

 \end{small} where $\hat{F_d}\left [h,w,c \right ]$ is the responded value at location $(h, w)$ for the $c$-th filter. $I_d = (I_d^h,I_d^w)$ is the direction indicator vector and set to $(0,1), (1,0), (1,1), (1,-1)$ for horizontal, vertical, forward diagonal, and backward diagonal convolution, respectively.
 Finally, the outputs of all directions are concatenated to generate a comprehensive feature $\hat{F} \in \mathbb{R}^{H{\times}W{\times}C}$, which can better capture the information of linelike roads of various directions.

 Based on the multi-directional 1D convolutional layers, we develop a unified road network representation learning branch, whose architecture is shown in the blue block of Fig. \ref{frame}.
 First, the weighted road map $M_r$ is fed into a common convolutional layer for initial feature extraction.
 We then employ a 1D convolutional layer and two 1D residual blocks \cite{he2016deep} to generate a road-aware feature.
 As shown in Fig. \ref{fig:ResBlock}-(a), our 1D residual block contains two 1D convolutional layers followed by two Batch Normalization and a ReLU function.
+To enlarge the receptive field, the kernel size of the proposed 1D convolutional layers is set to a big value (e.g., 9) in our work.
 Finally, we adjust the resolution of the output feature using a $2\times2$ max-pooling layer.
 For convenience, the final road network feature is denoted as $F_r \in \mathbb{R}^{I_f{\times}J_f{\times}C}$.
+It is worth noting that each neuron on $F_r$ primarily captures the distribution patterns of those traffic roads with predefined directions in its receptive field, while also capturing the distribution patterns of those irregularly-shaped traffic roads to a certain extent.
+This is consistent with the actual distribution of urban traffic road networks, where most roads are horizontal/vertical or backward, and few roads are irregularly shaped.